-The estimated IRFs of hours after a technological improvement are reported in Figure 4.
-The upper left panel shows the well known conflicting results of the effect of a technology shock on hours worked between LSVAR and DSVAR specifications.
-The LSVAR specification displays a positive hump-shaped response whereas the DSVAR specification implies a decrease in hours.
-We obtain wide confidence intervals (not reported) in the LSVAR specification, such that the estimated IRFs of hours are not significantly different from zero at any horizon.
+reported) in the LSVAR specification, such that the estimated IRFs of hours are not significantly different from zero at any horizon.
 For the DSVAR specification, the impact response is significant, but as the horizon increase the negative response is not significantly different from zero.
-The conflicting result between LSVAR and DSVAR specifications is virtually unaffected if these specifications include the log of the consumption to output ratio together with the growth rate of labor productivity and the log (level or first difference) of hours (see Figure 5 in appendix).
-In SVARs, the consumption to output ratio does not help to reconcile the two specifications.15 specified in level or first difference (see the upper right panel of Figure 4).
-In the very short run, the IRFs of hours are identical and when the horizon increases the positive response is a bit more pronounced when hours are taken in level rather than in first difference.
-On impact, hours worked decrease, but after five periods the response becomes persistently positive and hump-shaped.
+The conflicting result between LSVAR and DSVAR specifications is virtually unaffected if these specifications include the log of the consumption-to-output ratio together with the growth rate of labor productivity and the log (level or first difference) of hours (see Figure 5).
+In SVARs, the consumption-to-output ratio does not help to reconcile the two specifications.15

+In contrast, the two-step approach delivers almost the same picture whether hours are specified in level or first difference (see the upper right panel of Figure 4).
+In the very short run, the IRFs of hours are identical and when the horizon increases